 Connecting with civilians

 You may feel like the civilians in your life can’t understand you since they haven’t been in the service or seen the things you have.
 But people don't have to have gone through the exact same experiences to relate to painful emotions and be able to offer support.
 What matters is that the person you're turning to cares about you, is a good listener, and a source of comfort.

-- You can tell the other person what they can do to help, whether it's just sitting with you, listening, or doing something practical.
+Tell the other person what you need or what they can do to help.
+That could be just sitting with you, listening, or doing something practical.
 Comfort comes from someone else understanding your emotional experience.

 If connecting is difficult